victorregly/AP_Capstone/README.md

 - **Response Time**: The system remains responsive even with larger playlists, with response times ranging from 0.124 to 0.524 seconds depending on playlist size.
 - **Memory Usage**: Memory usage remained stable across tests, indicating good scalability.

-For more detailed results, please refer to the `Results` section in the report.
+To run your own performance tests, use the `performance_test.py` script included in the project.

 ## Helper Tools